seanywazza/chickenblog.github.io/README.md

-# hello-world
+# sean
-my first code
+hello my name is sean, yes it is spelt diffrently.